HawDevelopment/Ro-Lib/docs/Api.md

 ## Command

-Register some functions and then later call them by name.
-It can be very helpful when having lots of functions bound to one object.
+Register functions and then later call them by name.
+Use when you have lots of functions bound to one object.

 ### `Command.new`

 `Command.new(commands: {[string]: function}?): Command`

 Creates a new command.
+Command handlers are just a regular function.

 ``` lua
 local lib = require(path.to.lib)